webpack/webpack.js.org/src/content/plugins/normal-module-replacement-plugin.md

 ## Advanced Example

-Conditional build depending on an [specified environment](/configuration/configuration-types).
+Conditional build depending on a [specified environment](/configuration/configuration-types).

 Say you want a configuration with specific values for different build targets.